kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I got banned from my mining pool.
 Why?**

     A: If you submit lots of invalid shares, a pool might ban you.
-The reason for invalid shares can be your hardware getting overworked, high ping to the pool, or your difficulty being set to low.
+Possible reasons for invalid shares can be your hardware getting overworked, high ping to the pool, or your difficulty being set too low.
 You should get unbanned after approximately 20 minutes.
 This is a good time to setup some backup pools!

 * **Q: Should I set up multiple pools?**